red-scorp/UNO-328/README.md

 # UNO/328 project

 UNO/328 is a clone board of popular Arduino Uno board.
-Main goal of the project is to improve EMV property of original board keeping it still simple and cheap to produce.
+Main goal of the project is to improve EMC property of original board keeping it still simple and cheap to produce.

 ## Uno_v1.0